SarahJD3/Avian_Influenza/README.md

 - **Generate Avian Influenza in Mammals Map**
   - Generated map can be downloaded as a png file.

+- **Generate Human H5 Cases Map**
+  - Generated map can be downloaded as a png file.

+- **Generate Phylogenetic Tree**
+  - Generated tree can be viewed in window.

 - **Generate Amino Acid Comparison**
   - Generated table can be saved in various formats.